Morad Saghafi

 Goft-o-Gu had an important role in explaining the theoretical concepts of civil society in Iran.

 Arrest

-On 15 March 2017, he was arrested during a crackdown on journalists, according to the ILNA news agency.
+On 15 March 2017, Morad Saghafi was arrested during a crackdown on journalists, according to the ILNA news agency following his criticism of the Tehran Municipality and the then mayor.
+This followed a series of arrests in Iran targeted journalists criticizing the government.

 Selected works

 The author has published several acclaimed articles including Why Iran Seems So Unpredictable. and the following: